 There’s a new rock climbing area on Bannock Forest Service Road in the Slocan Valley thanks in part to the efforts of valley resident Daren Tremaine with help from Jason Hartley and Albertan Marcus Norman.
 The area, which they’ve named “Helheim,” boasts steep lines on two, 20-metre-high boulders, which are made up of a type of gneiss that’s reminiscent of limestone.
 It’s a great spot for hot summer days as it’s completely shaded.
 Alternatively, some of the steeper routes can be done in the rain.
 Be warned, however, that it’s a popular spot for mosquitos in the late Spring so bring bug dope if climbing here in June.
 To access the area, follow the directions for Gimli Peak on page 143 of the West Kootenay Rock Guide.
 Once you turn onto Bannock Forest Service Road set your odometer to zero.
 You’ll cross a bridge, navigate through two deep water bars and when your odometer hits 1.3 kilometres look for the orange flagging tape on the poplar on the left (south) side of the road.
 If you have a low-clearance vehicle, park at the large pullout on the left of the road before the first water bar.
 (In fact, this is a good pullout for all vehicles as there’s very little room to park on the road closer to the crag.)
 From this spot Helheim is an easy 300-metre walk up the road.
 The rough access trail to the crag is about three metres downhill (east) of the flagging tape.
 Step off the road and down a steep bank then follow the trail for about 100 metres until it reaches the western most point of the west boulder.
 Follow the trail to the left (north) where you’ll find a flat area that’s great for dumping your gear and allowing young kids to play.
 The first climb you come across is the steep “Hela Monster.”
 The east boulder is just past this and harbours the majority of climbs.
 All routes are sport, all have anchors and a 50-metre rope is required.
 Members of TAWKROC and Wonow Media have only been on a few of these routes, therefore the following descriptions are mostly from Daren.
 Descriptions start at “Hela Monster” and then follow a clockwise direction around the boulders.
 (Daren’s original topo had the routes listed from East to West – see if you can figure out the word play on some of the route names.)

 Hey Yo!
-Sediba Man 5.10c —This route starts on the west face of the east boulder and traverses left through a line of pockets to easier climbing on the north-west arête proper.
+Sediba Man 5.10c —This route starts on the west face of the east boulder and traverses left through a line of pockets to the arête.
+The upper slab ain’t a gimme.
 (D Tremaine 16)

 Sediba Left 5.11a — A bouldery start to “Sediba Man.”
-Grab the quartz crimper and fast track up and right to the arête.
-Fun movement that’s over all too soon.
+Grab the quartz crimper and traverse right after the first bolt to avoid the scaly rock.
+A long draw on the third bolt is helpful.
+Continue up the arête through the tricky slab.
 (D Tremaine 17)

-The Fuzzy Bucket 5.11b — This route boasts a few stacked boulder problems for your entertainment.
-Three people had a hand in building this one including Daren, Gary Parkstrom and Ryan Johnstone.
+The Fuzzy Bucket 5.11b — Named for the mossy jug at the start of the route, which has since been scrubbed clean and is now a bucket with a brazilian.
+This route boasts a few stacked boulder problems and three people had a hand in its construction including Daren, Gary Parkstrom and Ryan Johnstone.
 (R Johnstone 15)

-The Lazy Dog 5.10b — One of the area’s easiest and best routes.
-Follow the obvious flake that starts near the east side of the face and then finesse through the steeper wall above.
+The Lazy Dog 5.10b — Follow the obvious flake that starts near the east side of the face and then finesse through the steeper wall above.
 (J Hartley 15)

 Jumped Over 5.11d — The easiest way to get a taste of the prow.
 Start as for “The Lazy Dog” then step left at the roof and when things start getting too technical, head back right to the last bolt on “The Lazy Dog.”
 (D Tremaine 16)

-Brown Fox 5.12- — Follow “Jumped Over” but stay left near the top until you’re perched on the arête at the summit of the prow.
+Brown Fox 5.12a — Follow “Jumped Over” but stay left near the top until you’re perched on the arête at the summit of the prow.
 (D Tremaine 16)

 The Quick 5.12+ — This route lays it on from start to finish.
 A series of big pulls leads to a fingery, slopey traverse and a balancey finish on the arête.
 The slopey edges to the right of the last bolt are in, but if you traverse all the way onto “The Lazy Dog,” then you’re a lazy dog.
 (D Tremaine 17)